ucd-library/rp-ucd-deployment/README.md

     - `git clone https://github.com/ucd-library/rp-ucd-deployment`
   - Checkout the branch you wish to work on, ex:
     - `git checkout dev`
+    - `git checkout -b [my-new-feature]`
-  - In the same parent folder at you cloned `rp-ucd-deployment`, clone all git repositories for this deployment.
+  - In the same **parent** folder at you cloned `rp-ucd-deployment`, clone all git repositories for this deployment.
 They are defined in `config.sh` in the `Repositories` section.
-Make sure you checkout to the branches you wish to work on for each repository.
+  IMPORATANT: Make sure you checkout to the branches you wish to work on for each repository.
   - Setup the `./repositories` folder.
 There is a helper script for this:
     - `./cmds/init-local-dev.sh`
   - Create the docker-compose.yaml file: